chettrick/discobsd/distrib/notes/ANNOUNCEMENT.md

---- DiscoBSD 2.5 RELEASED ---
+--- DiscoBSD 2.6 RELEASED ---

-# DiscoBSD 2.5 Released
+# DiscoBSD 2.6 Released

-August 11, 2025
+February 11, 2026

-DiscoBSD 2.5 is released.
+DiscoBSD 2.6 is released.

-This is the sixth official release of DiscoBSD, the multi-platform 2.11BSD-based Unix-like operating system for microcontrollers.
+This is the seventh official release of DiscoBSD, the multi-platform 2.11BSD-based Unix-like operating system for microcontrollers.

-DiscoBSD 2.5 offers ports to two different microcontroller platforms:
+DiscoBSD 2.6 offers ports to two different microcontroller platforms:
 * DiscoBSD/stm32 - STM32F4 family of 32-bit Arm Cortex-M4
   microcontrollers from STMicroelectronics
 * DiscoBSD/pic32 - PIC32MX7 family of 32-bit MIPS32 M4K